elsanussi-s-mneina/arabic_pc_virtual_keyboard_in_html_javascript/README.md

 # Arabic (PC) Virtual Keyboard Layout

 So far only the normal keys are implemented.
 Shift, and caps lock do not work as expected yet.
+[Use now](https://elsanussi-s-mneina.github.io/u/ar_pc_virt.html).

 ## History:
 This project started on February 6, 2021.